ttltrk/TTT/SAP/SAP.md

 - client 001 = client where config and program development are made
 - client 100 = unit test client

+000 - 999

+more clients, means more hw resources

 [^^^](#SAP)

 ---